related-sciences/ukb-gwas-pipeline-nealelab/README.md

 # By default, Helm external ips are no longer configured, see
 # https://stackoverflow.com/questions/62324275/external-ip-not-exposed-helm-dask.
 # For testing, it can be useful to update these with the following:
-# helm upgrade ukb-dask-helm-1 dask/dask --set jupyter.serviceType=LoadBalancer --set jupyter.serviceType=LoadBalancer
+# helm upgrade ukb-dask-helm-1 dask/dask --set scheduler.serviceType=LoadBalancer

 #######################
 # Use Cluster Jupyter #